variety test® - your vaginal microbiome check

 Your vagina can be disturbed through menstruation, sexual activity, lubricants, hormonal contraceptives, and antibiotics, which can disrupt the balance of the microbiome.
 Variations in microbiota that can be considered optimal in terms of a woman’s health may also vary for different ethnic groups, different ages, and even for the individual woman.
 What is then the healthiest type of microbiota for the vagina?
 In general, it has become clear in research conducted in the last ten years that the lactobacillus serves as the main colonizer of a healthy vaginal system.
 Different types of lactobacilli function to keep the environment of the vagina acidic and discourage the colonization of other potentially harmful bacteria, yeast, and viruses.
 A domination of lactobacilli is a clear feature of a healthy vaginal microbiome.
 This can now be tested.

-A negative microbiome does not mean that you are unhealthy but it can correlate with certain conditions and leave you at risk for developing infections and other problems.
+A negative microbiome does not mean that you are unhealthy but it can correlate with certain conditions and leave you at risk of developing infections and other problems.

 Women who do not have a dominant lactobacillus in their microbiome may have a higher risk of contracting sexually transmitted infections and other conditions such as yeast infections, urinary tract infections, and bacterial vaginosis, which usually does not cause any great discomfort but is feared for another reason.
 In pregnant women, this condition can significantly increase the risk of premature birth.
 Also, not all types of lactobacilli are good and one strain can also put women at risk of contracting a sexually transmitted infection.